vfarjood/Image-Captioning-with-Attention/README.md

 	1. A Python file:
 		-A python file which is the source code to run the program.
 	2. A pdf file:
-		-Is the report of the project and you can find all the necessary detail of the project.
+		-Is the report of the project and you can find all the necessary details of the project.

 ------------------------------------------------------------------------------------------------
 -structure of the code contains: